ansible-community/awesome-ansible/CONTRIBUTING.md

 - Search previous suggestions/issues before making a new one, to avoid duplicate suggestions.
 - Check your spelling and grammar.
 - Remove any trailing whitespace.
-- Send a Pull Request with the reason whe the suggested Resource is awesome.
+- Send a Pull Request with the reason why the suggested Resource is awesome.